 The first half of the course continues the study of small- and large-scale forms begun in MUSI 4210.
-Emphasis is on music of the nineteenth century and its extensions of the formal and tonal language sound in the classical style.
-The second half of the course surveys compositional techniques of the early twentieth century, including those of Debussy, Bartok, Stravinsky, and Schoenberg (including an introduction to Schoenberg's 12-tone method).
+Emphasis is on music of the nineteenth century and its extensions of classical formal and tonal language.
+The second half of the course surveys compositional techniques of the early twentieth century, including those of Debussy, Bartok, Stravinsky, Schoenberg, Berg, and Webern (and includes an introduction to Schoenberg's 12-tone method).

 Emphasis throughout the semester will be on using our analysis to write intelligent analytical prose about music.
-Two short essay assignments and a short reaction paper (in response to a reading assignment) lead to a longer analytical term paper due in week 11 and an exam on selected twentieth-century pieces due at the end of the semester.
-Two reading assignments will expose you to some of the recent analytical literature in the field of music theory.
+Two shorter essay assignments and a short reaction paper (written in response to a reading assignment) lead to a longer analytical term paper due near the end of the semester.
+In addition, two reading assignments will expose you to some of the recent analytical literature in the field of music theory, and there will be an exam at the end of the course on the twentieth-century music and concepts we have studied.